R-value (insulation)

-The R-value is a measure of how well a two-dimensional barrier, such as a layer of insulation, a window or a complete wall or ceiling, resists the conductive flow of heat, in the context of construction.
-R-value is the temperature difference per unit of heat flux needed to sustain one unit of heat flux between the warmer surface and colder surface of a barrier under steady-state conditions.
-The measure is therefore equally relevant for lowering energy bills for heating in the winter, for cooling in the summer, and for general comfort.
+The R-value is a measure of thermal resistance, specifically how well a two-dimensional barrier, such as a layer of insulation, a window, or a complete wall or ceiling, resists the conductive flow of heat, in the context of construction.
+The higher the R-value, the more insulating the material is.
+Higher R-values can reduce heating bills in cold weather and cooling bills in hot weather.

-The R-value is the building industry term for thermal resistance "per unit area."
-It is sometimes denoted RSI-value if the SI units are used.
+R-value can be expressed with in both metric and United States customary units.
+When expressed in metric, the term RSI-value is often used.
+R-values expressed in United States customary units are approximately 5.68 times as large as R-values expressed in metric.

 An R-value can be given for a material (e.g., for polyethylene foam), or for an assembly of materials (e.g., a wall or a window).
-In the case of materials, it is often expressed in terms of R-value per metre.
-R-values are additive for layers of materials, and the higher the R-value the better the performance.
+In the case of materials, it is often expressed in terms of R-value per metre, or per inch in the US.
+R-values are additive for multiple layers of materials.
+R-value is defined as the temperature difference needed to sustain one unit of heat flux between the warmer surface and colder surface of a barrier under steady-state conditions.

 The U-factor or U-value is the overall heat transfer coefficient and can be found by taking the inverse of the R-value.
 It is a property that describes how well building elements conduct heat per unit area across a temperature gradient.
 The elements are commonly assemblies of many layers of materials, such as those that make up the building envelope.
 It is expressed in watts per square metre kelvin.
 The higher the U-value, the lower the ability of the building envelope to resist heat transfer.
-A low U-value, or conversely a high R-value usually indicates high levels of insulation.
+A low U-value, or conversely a high R-value, usually indicates high levels of insulation.
 They are useful as it is a way of predicting the composite behaviour of an entire building element rather than relying on the properties of individual materials.